mic-cao/EPL-Betting-Strategies/README.md

    <img src="https://github.com/mic-cao/EPL-Betting-Strategies/blob/main/plots/plot4.png" alt="3D Plot of Theoretical Probabilities" width="450">
    </p>

-   The 3D plot above showcases the theoretical probabilities of home win, draw, and away win, placed on a Dirichlet distribution.
+   The 3D plot above showcases the theoretical probabilities of home win, draw, and away win, placed on a Dirichlet distribution, adjusted by a delta vector, which is the parameter used in the MLE problem.
 Understanding how these probabilities are distributed is crucial for formulating effective betting strategies.

 ## Key Features
 - **Data Acquisition:** We procure historical odds and match data from reliable sources such as football-data.co.uk and Opta predictions.
 Rigorous data preprocessing ensures accuracy and reliability in our analysis.